Why Oil Goes Bad

 In general, all in-service lubricants will fail at some point.
 That being said, there are numerous ways to manage the condition of a lubricating oil and extend its life significantly.
-There are three primary causes that necessitate an oil change: degradation of the base oil, depletion of additives and contamination.
+There are three primary causes that necessitate a change: degradation of the base oil, depletion of additives and contamination.
 Some of these conditions can be remediated, yet others cannot.

 Base Oil Degradation